wqrzdn/ChotaURL-1_Public/README.md

 ## Features

 -  Shorten any long URL to a compact, shareable link
+-  Lets you choose a custom name for the shortened URL (like /myportfolio)
 -  Fast redirects to original URLs
 -  Persistent storage using Redis
 -  Beautiful, responsive frontend (HTML/CSS/JS)